Du6eniuk/US_Airlines_Python/README.md

 # The Questions

-These are the quiestion I answer in my project:
+These are the questions I answer in my project:

 1. Which airports are the most popular based on airline traffic, and how does this change month by month?
 2. What are the largest operating and marketing airlines, and how do these numbers vary between short and long flights?